santoshx/openenclave/docs/GettingStartedDocs/Contributors/building_oe_sdk.md

    - `SGX1+FLC`: In this mode, the Open Enclave SDK takes advantage of the Flexible Launch Control mode for better managing architectural enclaves.

-   - `Simulation`: Open Enclave comes with a SGX software simulator that simulates a subset of the SGX feature set.
+   - `Simulation`: Open Enclave comes with a SGX software simulation mode that simulates a subset of the SGX feature set.
 This simulator enables the Open Enclave SDK to run on systems without actual SGX hardware support.